chataignault/models/diffusion/ppca/README.md

-Principal Components Analysis aims to describe as much variance in a dataset with orthogonal combinations of features, which is adapted to handle multi-colinearities.
+Principal Components Analysis aims to describe as much variance in a dataset with orthogonal combinations of features, which is adapted to handle multi-colinearities, at the cost of features interpretability.

 In
-*Bengio, Yoshua, Ian Goodfellow, and Aaron Courville.
-Deep learning.
-Vol. 1.
-Cambridge, MA, USA: MIT press, 2017.*, the PCA is used to generalise the data distribution.
+`Bengio, Yoshua, Ian Goodfellow, and Aaron Courville, 2017.`[*](#references), the PCA is used to describe the data distribution.
 With Gaussian assumption, it generates samples assuming an ellipsoid distribution of the data.

 Indeed the covariance matrix of the data can be deduced from PCA.
-For instance PCA can be used as a regularization technique to fit a covariance matrix in a Gaussian mixture model.
+For instance it can be used as a regularization technique to fit a covariance matrix in a Gaussian mixture model.

-Extending the probabilistic framework further, PCA was then bestowed with a probabilistic optimisation framework and interpretation thereof (Tipping, 1999) that allows for a fast approximation.
+Extending the probabilistic framework further, PCA was then bestowed with a probabilistic optimisation framework and interpretation thereof (`Tipping, 1999`[*](#references)) that allows for a fast approximation.

 Probabilistic PCA (PPCA) has other applications like dealing with missing data